KSDunne/statement_beauty/README.md

 ### Logo and navigation bar

 A responsive navigation bar is in place.
 Concentrating on 'mobile first' design, the navigation bar incorporates a clickable burger icon with a drop down menu on mobile.
 There is a burger icon at tablet size too, but when moving to monitor size the burger disappears and a navigation bar appears with options to navigate to pages; 'Blog' which is essentially the home page, 'About' or 'Book Makeover'.
 There is a clickable brand logo for all screen sizes that loads the blog page.
+See mobile and monitor screenshots below.

-#### Mobile navigation bar with burger menu
+#### Mobile navigation using burger menu

 ![Mobile navbar with burger menu](docs/readme_images/navbar_burger.PNG)